serg1uu/ionic-locating-app/README.md

 That means your website needs SSL Certification in order to access location based informations.

 This repository includes ngrok executable, which is a convenient command line tool that creates a tunnel for localhost to establish both http and https connections.

+Commands to run from local folder:
+<pre>ionic serve</pre>
+<pre>ngrok http 8100</pre>

  @Sergiu Turus